What is FASCIA?

 How does Myofascial Release work?
 (Pronounced My-o-fah-shel)

 Myofascial Release utilizes gentle, sustained pressure to engage the soft tissue of the body.
-By engaging the fascial system in this way, the fascial tubules have the ability to re-hydrate, release and re-align to transition from a restricted state to a fluid state.
+Gentle mechanical pressure allows the fascial tubules to re-hydrate, release and re-align to a fluid state.
 A highly skilled MFR therapist can identify restrictions and work safely with the body to facilitate healing in the fascial system.
-The client's level of awareness of their own body and fascial restrictions develops over time and informs the direction of treatment.
-Clients also learn the importance of self-treatment techniques to support their own healing at home.

 What is different about the John F. Barnes Method of Myofascial Release?

-Physical Therapist John F. Barnes has developed this comprehensive approach to the entire human body to ensure a safe and gentle method of treatment.
+Physical Therapist John F. Barnes has developed this safe, gentle and comprehensive approach to the entire human body.
 His expertise in the field of MFR is unparalleled.
-As such, JFB MFR training gives each practitioner strong assessment and manual skills to provide effective treatment of the soft tissue of the body.
+Find out more at myofascialrelease.com.

 What should I wear?